rishabhchowkikar/full-stack-food-ordering-app/README.md

    ```env
    REACT_APP_API_URL=http://localhost:5000
    ```

+## Limitations and Challenges

+### Limitations:
+1. **Deadline Constraints:** Due to time limitations, some functionalities couldn't be implemented or polished to the desired level.
+2. **Scalability:** The current implementation might face challenges under high traffic without further optimization.

+### Challenges Faced:
+1. **Deployment Issues:** Deploying both the frontend and backend on Render required troubleshooting various configuration and connection issues.
+2. **Styling Conflicts:** Using both Material-UI and Tailwind CSS occasionally resulted in class conflicts and required additional effort to resolve.
+3. **Time Management:** Balancing feature development with bug fixing under strict deadlines was a significant challenge.

+Despite these challenges, this project was a valuable learning experience and successfully delivers a functional and visually appealing food ordering application.

 ## Conclusion
 This Full Stack Food Ordering App is a robust and user-friendly platform for managing online food orders.
 While there are areas for improvement, it demonstrates strong foundational work and serves as a solid starting point for future enhancements.
 Your feedback and contributions are welcome!